allan8araujo/site-flask-full-stack/README.md

-Using html+css to web development and flask micro framework to back-end, site now has a web hoster link: http://highelojobs.herokuapp.com/
+Using html+css to web development and the flask micro framework to back-end, site now has a web hoster, link: http://highelojobs.herokuapp.com/